hexabitsweden/Chuck-Norris-best-jokes/README.md

 # Chuck-Norris-best-jokes
 Textfile for the app DailyChuck , but anyone can use it for their one apps or projects.
-Please feel fre to add jokes and report jokes with errors.
+Please feel free to submit jokes and report jokes with errors.

+/Daniel "hexabit" Jendinger

+Danne(@)codeland.se